Mornington Crescent (game): Further popularity

 Finchley Central and Mornington Crescent have been played as a play-by-mail pastime, and in the 1980s were played by post in a number of play-by-mail magazines.
 One format involved a series of elimination rounds, with everyone except the winner of the current round going forward onto the next.
-A "type-in" computer version of the game for the BBC Microcomputer was included in the April 1985 edition of The Micro User.
+A "type-in" computer version of the game for the BBC Micro was included in the April 1985 edition of The Micro User.
 Mornington Crescent can now be played online, in the spirit of the radio series.
 Games are played by fans on Usenet, in diverse web forums, and on the London Underground itself.
 A Facebook application has also been produced.

 When Mornington Crescent Underground station was reopened in 1998 after six years of closure for lift repairs, London Transport invited the Clue team to perform an opening ceremony.
 A memorial plaque to the late Willie Rushton, one of the show's longest-serving panelists, was installed at the station in 2002.

 Spin-offs and publications

 At Christmas 1984, Radio 4 broadcast a special programme, Everyman's Guide to Mornington Crescent, a "two-part documentary" on the history of the game and its rules, presented by Raymond Baxter.
 At the end of part one (concentrating on the history), it was announced that part two (about the rules) had been postponed due to "scheduling difficulties".

 Another documentary was broadcast on Christmas Eve 2005.
 It was named In Search of Mornington Crescent, and narrated by Andrew Marr.
 This has since also been released on a BBC Audiobook CD.

 Two books of rules and history have been published, The Little Book of Mornington Crescent (2001; ISBN 0-7528-1864-3), by Graeme Garden, Tim Brooke-Taylor, Barry Cryer and Humphrey Lyttelton, and Stovold's Mornington Crescent Almanac (2001; ISBN 0-7528-4815-1), by Graeme Garden.

-A board game (of sorts) variant has been developed by web developer Kevan Davis and its rules are available on his website.

-A version of Mornington Crescent is played semi-regularly between Max Rushden and Barry Glendenning on sports radio station Talksport.
-This version of the game, 'Culverhouse', sees the two presenters name footballers back and forth, with the winner being the first to name Ian Culverhouse.